mrgroen/mendix-NativeImageMarker/README.md

 - Tap image to close viewer

 ## Image width / height
 Widget needs the image width/height.
 For images created in the backend, use CommunityCommons.GetImageDimensions.
 For images taken in the native app, the TakePicture JS action sets the dimensions on the image object.
-This is added in version
+(TakePicture can return the dimensions as of version 1.1.2 of Native Mobile Resources.)

 ## Usage
 - Place widget on a page with a full page layout.